View Upcoming Events

 Emotional intelligence falls into five general categories:

-1. Self-awareness: Knowing what you’re feeling when you’re feeling it.
+1. Self-awareness: Knowing what you’re feeling when you’re feeling it

-2. Self-regulation: Using your emotions to serve you, instead of having them get in the way, and recovering well from emotional distress.
+2. Self-regulation: Using your emotions to serve you, instead of having them get in the way, and recovering well from emotional distress

-3. Motivation: Delaying gratification to pursue important goals and persevering when faced with setbacks or frustrations.
+3. Motivation: Delaying gratification to pursue important goals and persevering when faced with setbacks or frustrations

-4. Empathy: Sensing what others are feeling and seeking other perspectives.
+4. Empathy: Sensing what others are feeling and seeking other perspectives

-5. Social skills: Interacting with others comfortably, cooperating, negotiating, persuading, and leading.
+5. Social skills: Interacting with others comfortably, cooperating, negotiating, persuading, and leading

 Promoting Emotional Intelligence in the Workplace

-Decision makers, foster better relationships, increase team efficiency, and are better equipped to confront challenging issues and manage change.
+Research shows that people who show high levels of emotional intelligence are stronger leaders, better decision makers, foster better relationships, increase team efficiency, and are better equipped to confront challenging issues and manage change.

 EQ has also been shown to be a more accurate predictor of success at work and in life than the more traditional IQ test.
 When bright people fail in the workplace, it’s usually caused by a lack of emotional intelligence.
 The good news is that these skills can be developed and improved.